delphix/dcs-for-azure-templates/dcsazure_AzureSQL_to_AzureSQL_discovery_pl/README.md

 ### How It Works

+* Check If We Should Rediscover Data
+  * If we should, Mark Tables Undiscovered.
+This is done by updating the metadata store to indicate that tables have not had their sensitive data discovered
 * Schema Discovery From AzureSQL
-  * Query metadata from AzureSQL `information_schema` to identify tables and columns in the AzureSQL instance
+  * Query metadata from Azure SQL `information_schema` to identify tables and columns in the Azure SQL instance
 * Select Discovered Tables
   * After persisting the metadata to the metadata store, collect the list of discovered tables
 * For Each Discovered Table